Top Seattle City Council candidates appear safe after Friday results

 In District 6, voters passed incumbent Councilmember Dan Strauss (51.8%) and Fremont Chamber of Commerce Executive Director Pete Hanning (29.3%) through to the general, which the Times called on Thursday.

 In ballots returned by Aug.
-1 and counted as of Friday, 169,687 voters pared a field of 45 candidates down to the top two vote-earners from each council district.
+1 and counted as of Friday, 169,687 voters, a turnout of 35.3% in Seattle, pared a field of 45 candidates down to the top two vote-earners from each council district.
+Coming into Tuesday’s primary, election officials estimated at 35% countywide turnout.

+The Elections Office said Friday afternoon that there were an estimated 3,000 ballots left to count throughout the county.

 In each district, voters advanced one progressive and one centrist candidate, leaving the general election to decide which group will control the council for the next four years.